Clear-Bible/nt-conditionals/README.md

 Data regarding conditional statements/clauses in the NT provided by Rachel and Mike Aubrey and CanIL (Steve Nicolle)

 # License
-This material is provided by (CanIL or SIL) under the CC-BY-SA-4.0 license (attribution / share-alike).
+This material is provided by the Canada Institute of Linguistics (CanIL) under a CC-BY-SA-4.0 license.
+More information about this license is available in the `LICENSE.md` file in this repository.

 The JSON editions in the `/data` folder include phrases from the NA27 and the SBLGNT.
+The NA27 portions are minimal and considered fair use.
+The SBLGNT is available under a CC-BY-4.0 license, see [the LogosBible SBLGNT repository](https://github.com/LogosBible/SBLGNT) for more information and data.

 # Documentation
 The following documents were supplied with the data as documentation and explanation of the data.
 These are all in the `/docs` folder of this repo.